-You can also drag and drop certain objects from the tree-view which can save time in typing long object names.
-Text containing the object name will be fully qualified with schema.
+You can also drag and drop certain objects from the tree-view to save time spent typing long object names.
+Text containing the object name will be fully qualified with the schema name.
 Double quotes will be added if required.
 For functions and procedures, the function name along with parameter names will be pasted in the Query Tool.